SafeExamBrowser/seb-server/README.rst

 While the interaction with SEB is well known in Learning Management Systems (LMS) like `Open edX <https://open.edx.org/>`_, `Moodle <https://moodle.org/>`_ etc. the SEB Server is an entirely new component to set up secured online exams.
-It interacts with the assessments system/LMS as well as with SEB on exam clients.It supports exam scenarios on student owned devices (BYOD) and on managed devices.
+It interacts with the assessments system/LMS as well as with SEB on exam clients.
+It supports exam scenarios on student owned devices (BYOD) and on managed devices.

 SEB Server is a modern webservice with a REST API and a GUI service on top of it.
 SEB Server is written in Java and uses Docker for installation and setup.